Fees at service voucher day care centres

 Just like municipal day care centres, service voucher day care centres also provide free-of-charge early childhood education for 5-year-olds.

-Children can attend free-of-charge early childhood education for four hours a day (20 hours a week, 4 hours/day) in the year they turn five.
+Children can attend free-of-charge early childhood education for four hours a day (20 hours/week, 4 hours/day) in the year they turn five.
 The right to free hours of early childhood education starts in August and ends at the end of July of the following year (1 August–31 July).
 In this case, your family will only pay for the hours exceeding the free hours of early childhood education (20 hours/week).
 You can read more about free early childhood education for 5-year-olds here.

 Pre-primary education (20 hours/week, 4 hours/day) is free of charge during the pre-primary education year (you can check the dates here).

-Weekly hours (including 20 hours of free early childhood education)Percentage of the full client charge based on income and family size
+| Weekly hours (including 20 hours of free early childhood education) | Percentage of the full client charge based on income and family size before any increase |

-More than 40 hours80%
+| More than 40 hours | 80% |

-No more than 40 hours60%
+| No more than 40 hours | 60% |

-(only free-of-charge early childhood education for 5-year-olds, max.
-4 hours/day)
+| No more than 20 hours (only free early childhood education for 5-year-olds, max.
+4 hours/day) | 0% |

 Table 4.
 How the hours of early childhood education affect the client charge: Children attending pre-primary education (during the operating period of pre-primary education)

-Weekly hours (including 20 hours of free pre-primary education)Percentage of the full client charge based on income and family size
+| Weekly hours (including 20 hours of free pre-primary education) | Percentage of the full client charge based on income and family size |

-More than 40 hours80%
+| More than 40 hours | 80% |

-No more than 40 hours60%
+| No more than 40 hours | 60% |

-No more than 20 hours
+| No more than 20 hours (only pre-primary education, 4 hours/day) | 0% |

 Please note that the free hours of pre-primary education end in the spring at the end of week 22 when the term of pre-primary education ends.
-If your child needs early childhood education during the summer, the service voucher client charge is determined according to Tables 1 and 2.
+If your child needs early childhood education during the summer, the service voucher client charge is determined according to tables 1 and 2.

 The size of the family affects the client charge.
 Family members include married individuals and cohabiting partners who form a joint household and their underage children belonging to the same household.

 The sibling discount that is used in municipal early childhood education also applies to the service voucher client charge.
+Siblings’ client charges are calculated on the basis of the charge that would be paid for the youngest child if they attended early childhood education for at least 35 hours a week.

-• The maximum client charge for the youngest child is EUR 311 per month.
+- The maximum client charge for the youngest child is EUR 311 per month.

-• The maximum client charge for the second child is 40% of the youngest child’s charge (max.
+- The maximum client charge for the second child is 40% of the youngest child’s charge (max.
 EUR 124/month).

-• The client charge for the family’s other children is 20% of the youngest child’s charge (max.
+- The client charge for the family’s other children is 20% of the youngest child’s charge (max.
 EUR 62/month).

 How parental leave affects the client charge